mukulga7249/Book-Worm_byMukul/README.md

 Installation and Setup :-

 1.git clone https://github.com/your-username/Book-Worm_byMukul.git

-2.for backend :- hit command npm i then node index.js 3.for frontend :- hit command npm i then npm start
+2.Redirect to the backend folder and run "npm i" then run "node index.js"

+3.After DB connection, redirect to the frontend folder and run "npm i" then run "npm start"